abhishekteli/COVID-19-Data-Analytics-Pipeline/README.md

 # COVID-19-Data-Analytics-Data-Pipeline

-This is a Data Engineering project that involves building a data pipeline to process COVID-19 data and enable analytics.
-The pipeline is built using Apache Airflow as an orchestration tool, PySpark for data transformation, Hive as a data warehouse, and Power BI for data visualization.
+This project is aimed at building a data pipeline for Covid data analytics using various technologies such as Apache Airflow, HDFS, PySpark, Hive, Power BI, and Docker.
+The pipeline fetches Covid data from GitHub and stages it in HDFS Data Warehouse, which is then transformed using PySpark.
+The transformed data is loaded into Hive for analytics, and the results are visualized using Power BI.
+The entire process is executed in Docker containers, ensuring consistency and reliability in the pipeline.

 ## Project Overview